YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 **TWO MAJOR STUMBLING BLOCKS ON THE PATH OF PERFECTION**

 Attachments and aversions for the sense objects remain in the senses.
-One should not come under the control of these two, because they are two major stumbling blocks, indeed, on oneâ€™s path of Self-realization.
+One should not come under the control of these two, because they are two major stumbling blocks, indeed, on one's path of Self-realization.
 (3.34)

-Oneâ€™s inferior natural work is better than superior unnatural work.
-Death in carrying out oneâ€™s natural work is useful.
+One's inferior natural work is better than superior unnatural work.
+Death in carrying out one's natural work is useful.
 Unnatural work produces too much stress.
 (See also 18.47) (3.35)

 **LUST IS THE ORIGIN OF SIN**

-Arjuna said: O Krishna, what impels one to commit sin as if unwillingly and forced against oneâ€™s will?
+Arjuna said: O Krishna, what impels one to commit sin as if unwillingly and forced against one's will?
 (3.36)

 Lord Krishna said: It is the lust born out of passion that becomes anger when unfulfilled.
 Lust is insatiable and is a great devil.
 Know this as the enemy.
 (3.37)